sen393/riscv-single-cycle-cpu/README.md

 # RISC-V Single-Cycle CPU

-A 32-bit single-cycle RISC-V processor implemented in Verilog, based on the architecture presented in *Digital Design and Computer Architecture: RISC-V Edition* by Harris & Harris.
+A 32-bit single-cycle RISC-V processor implemented in Verilog, based on the architecture presented in Digital Design and Computer Architecture: RISC-V Edition by Harris & Harris.

-The processor currently implements a 36-instruction subset of RV32I, including integer arithmetic and logic, byte/halfword/word loads and stores, jumps, upper-immediate instructions, and all six conditional branch instructions.
+The processor currently implements 37 RV32I instructions, including integer arithmetic and logic, byte/halfword/word loads and stores, conditional branches, direct and indirect jumps, and upper-immediate instructions.
 The design is verified using a self-checking testbench and will ultimately be synthesized and tested on a Spartan-7 FPGA.

 ## Status

 - Complete single-cycle datapath and control unit
-- 36 RV32I instructions implemented
+- 37 RV32I instructions implemented
 - Self-checking simulation for implemented instructions
 - FPGA synthesis and implementation planned in Vivado

 ## Architecture

 The processor uses a single-cycle datapath with separate instruction and data memories, a 32-bit register file, immediate extension, ALU, branch/jump logic, and a centralized control unit.

+The next-PC logic supports sequential execution, PC-relative branches and jumps, and register-relative jalr targets.

 Click the schematic to view the full-resolution image.